 Before you hit the stores or log on to the internet to purchase your binoculars, you should familiarize yourself as to what features you should be looking for.
 Most every quality pair of binoculars are designed and sold for a specific use and this applies also to marine binoculars.

 While many different types of binoculars share some common features, many features are unique to the use envisioned.
-While most mariners would agree that being waterproof is a must have feature for use aboard a boat, for use at the opera or concert probably not a top priority.
+While most mariners would agree that being waterproof is a must have feature for use aboard a boat, for use at the opera or rock concert; probably not a top priority.

 Below we will talk about the different qualities that make up a good pair of marine binoculars and provide you a simple check list of what to look for.